The Two Travel Rewards Credit Cards in every New Consultant’s Wallet

-Yes, you’re on the right website – this is Management Consulted, not the “Live Your Best Life Now Blog.”
+Yes, you’re on the right website – this is Management Consulted, not The Points Guy.
 So why are we dedicating an entire post to the two travel cards that should vy for the top spot in every new consultant’s wallet?

 Strange as it may sound, the answer goes all the way back to why I even became a consultant in the first place.
 Now, there were lots of reasons why I pursued consulting, put myself through the agony that is the case interview, and joined Bain.
 For one, I was intrigued by the way consultants thought about problems, and how this framework was different to the way others around me approached big issues.
 For another, I wanted to get as much exposure to as many different industries and businesses as possible.
 In addition, I wanted to learn as many skills as I could – skills I could take with me wherever I went.

 But finally, what did it for me: I wanted to travel.
 As much as I loved the idea of the work of a consultant when I decided to make a career of it, the thing that most drew me in was the lifestyle the work allowed.